wevm/wagmi/docs/shared/mutation-options.md

 `(error: {{TError}}, variables: {{TVariables}}, context?: TContext) => Promise<unknown> | unknown`

-- Optional
-- This function will fire if the mutation encounters an error and will be passed the error.
+This function will fire if the mutation encounters an error and will be passed the error.
-- If a promise is returned, it will be awaited and resolved before proceeding

 #### onMutate

 `(variables: {{TVariables}}) => Promise<TContext | void> | TContext | void`

-- Optional
 - This function will fire before the mutation function is fired and is passed the same variables the mutation function would receive
 - Useful to perform optimistic updates to a resource in hopes that the mutation succeeds
 - The value returned from this function will be passed to both the `onError` and `onSettled` functions in the event of a mutation failure and can be useful for rolling back optimistic updates.